SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/enhance-sap-joule-for-consultants-with-custom-documents.md

 - Open the SharePoint site in a browser and upload your documents to a document library.
 - Download the sample file [Test_document--Heliotrope_Fabricator.pdf](assets/Test_document--Heliotrope_Fabricator.pdf?raw=true).
 You can append `--SharePoint` to the filename (e.g., `Test_document--Heliotrope_Fabricator--SharePoint.pdf`) to mark which storage backend the copy belongs to.

-The Bruno and AI Launchpad subsections in the [AI Core Document Grounding](#3-ai-core-document-grounding) section consume the following SharePoint credentials, which you have now collected:
+The Bruno and AI Launchpad subsections in the [3.
+AI Core Document Grounding](#3-ai-core-document-grounding) section consume the following SharePoint credentials, which you have now collected:

 - `MS_Entra_Tenant_ID` — **Directory (tenant) ID** from the Overview tab.
 - `MS_Entra_Application_ID` — **Application (client) ID** from the Overview tab.